MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/project-build/troubleshooting-broken-references.md

 > [!NOTE]
 > Files in assemblies are referenced with absolute paths in the project file.
 Therefore, users who work in a multi-developer environment might find that they're missing a referenced assembly in their local environment.
 To avoid these errors, it's better to add project-to-project references.
 For more information, see [Assemblies in .NET](/dotnet/standard/assembly/).

-## Referenced path is incorrect or incomplete
+## Reference path is incorrect or incomplete

 If projects are shared on different computers, some references might not be found when a component is located in a different directory.
 References are stored under the name of the component file (for example, _MyComponent_).
 When you add a reference to a project, the folder location of the component file (for example, _C:\MyComponents_) is appended to the **ReferencePath** project property.

 When you open a project, Visual Studio looks in the directories on the reference path to try and find these component files.
 If you open the project on a computer that stores the component in a different directory, such as _D:\MyComponents_, the reference will not be found and an error appears in the **Task List**.

-To fix this problem, use the following methods:
+To fix this problem, use one of the following methods:

 - Delete the broken reference and then replace it by using the **Add Reference** dialog box.
 - Use the **Reference Path** item in the project's property pages.
 Modify the folders in the list to point to the correct locations.
 The **Reference Path** property is persisted for each user on each computer.
 Therefore, modifying your reference path doesn't affect other users of the project.